 Guidelines for formulating LC Subject Heading Proposals

-These instructions are to be used when filling in the Libraries Australia Subject Heading Proposal Form
+These instructions are to be used when filling in the Library of Congress Subject Heading Proposal form

 (SCM = Subject Cataloguing Manual)

 - 008/06 Geographic Subdivision

 - 4XX Cross-References or Used For (UF) References